-NON INTERVENTIONAL (NI) STUDY PROTOCOL
+NON-INTERVENTIONAL (NI) STUDY PROTOCOL

-Study Information
+Study information

-derstand the burden of Atopic dermatitis D), Alopecia areata (AA), and Vitiligo in

-Indian Patients

-451103

-)

-April 2023

-JPAS48566

-imary Objective:

-The objective of this registry is to evaluate the epidemiological burden of mild, moderate and severe AD, vitiligo, and AA across enrolled dermatology centers. condary objectives: To elucidate the current diagnostic criteria and grading modalities for AD, vitiligo, and AA in India.
+Title An Immuno-Dermatological disease registry to understand the burden of Atopic dermatitis (AD), Alopecia areata (AA), and Vitiligo in Indian Patients Protocol number B7451103 Protocol version identifier 3.0 Date 23 December 2024 EU Post Authorization Study (PAS) register number EUPAS48566 Research question and objectives Primary Objective: objectives The objective of this registry is to evaluate the epidemiological burden of mild, moderate and severe AD, vitiligo, and AA across enrolled dermatology centers.
+Secondary objectives: To elucidate the current diagnostic criteria and grading modalities for AD, vitiligo, and AA in India.
 To define the burden of disease with a demographic overview of AD, vitiligo, and AA - with factors like Age (adult/adolescent/Pediatric), Gender (Male/female), Severity, region of body affected, Comorbidities, relevant personal history.

-i
+To elucidate the treatment for AD, vitiligo, and AA - topical therapies, advanced therapies across the spectrum of the diseases, surgical interventions and laser or other cosmetic procedures across the disease severity spectrum.
+To define the unmet needs in diagnosis (sequence of treatment and adverse events on therapy) and management of dermatological disorders Need for newer alternative therapies for patient's refractory to current therapeutic alternatives.